Doug Mirabelli: Minor leagues

-In 1996, Mirabelli started the year in Double-A, putting together an impressive season hitting .295 with 21 home runs and 70 runs batted in, earning a promotion to Triple-A. He bounced back to the Double-A level before earning a promotion to the major leagues in August of that year.
+In 1996, Mirabelli impressed starting in Double-A, hitting .295 with 21 home runs and 70 runs batted in, which earned a late season promotion to Triple-A. He bounced back to the Double-A level before earning a promotion to the major leagues in August of that year.
 Mirabelli made his major league debut on August 23, 1996, against the Philadelphia Phillies.

 Major Leagues

 San Francisco Giants: 1996–2000

 In the late 1990s, the Giants teams often utilized a platoon at the catcher position, relying on different veterans to split time for most of the season.
 When Mirabelli reached the majors, he saw limited time and spent most of his season in Triple-A with Phoenix.
 In 1999, he finally made the promotion to the majors permanent when he split time with veterans Brent Mayne and Scott Servais.

 The following season, Mirabelli platooned with Bobby Estalella, but neither catcher hit above .230 or played well enough to earn the starting job.